 No, while this was true at one time, it is no longer the case.
 Passing the PMP® Exam is no longer determined by the percentage of questions you answer correctly.
 It is calculated using a sound psychometric analysis.
 In essence this means that the harder questions are worth more than the easier questions.
 So you get a higher score if you answer more of the harder questions correctly and a lower score if you answer more of the easier questions correctly.
 The minimum score needed to pass is determined by the overall difficultly of your individual exam.

-No, there is no authorized or unauthorized training material for the PMP® Exam.
-Several types of training companies can provide training for the PMP® Exam, which may include courses or programs offered by PMI Registered Education Providers (REP); training companies or consultants; PMI component organizations; employer- or company-sponsored programs, distance-learning companies, which need to include an end-of-course assessment; or even university or college academic or continuing-education programs.
+No, there is no unauthorized training material for the PMP Exam.
+Several types of training companies can provide training for the PMP Exam, which may include courses or programs offered by PMI Registered Education Providers (R.E.P..) or Authorized Training Parters (ATPs); training companies or consultants; PMI component organizations; employer- or company-sponsored programs, distance-learning companies, which need to include an end-of-course assessment; or even university or college academic or continuing-education programs.
 Essentially anyone can provide training for the PMP® Exam.
-The advantage of ensuring your training comes from a PMI REP is you have the assurance that the provider has been reviewed by PMI for standardization and quality.
+The advantage of ensuring your training comes from a trusted and experienced training provider is you have the assurance that the provider has a high standard of quality.

 Myth 3: Obtaining the PMP Certification will lead to a higher salary

 That depends.
 The potential to see an increase in salary depends on several factors including your country of employment, years of experience, and the average size of projects you manage.
 Every year PMI conducts and publishes information related to their salary survey.
 In the 2012 report, it was found that even with a sluggish economy, the average salary for a PMP® credential holder had risen.
 However, there is no guarantee that passing the PMP certification Exam will lead to a higher salary.

 Myth 4: The exam application audit process uses applicant profiling